 Okay so you now know why you don’t understand spoken French as well as you would like.
 Here are now the three steps to follow to improve your listening skills:

-- Learn more vocabulary. (see: what’s best French course and the Ultimate Guide to Learning Vocabulary if you don’t know where to start).
+- Learn more vocabulary. (read the Ultimate Guide to Learning Vocabulary if you don’t know where to start).

-- Train your brain to recognise French sounds with a pronunciation course.
+- Train your brain to recognise French sounds with a pronunciation course like mimic method.

 - Spend lots of time hearing French